hillaryychan/COMP3231/Tutorials/tutorial07.md

 **Q8.** A typical UNIX inode stores both the file's size and the number of blocks currently used to store the file.
 Why store both?
 Should not blocks = size / block size?

+file size is just the highest offset of the file, while blocks is the physical locations of where files are written.

 **Q9.** How can deleting a file leave a inode-based file system (like ext2fs in Linux) inconsistent in the presence of a power failure.

+You need to remove the directory, fix free inode bitmaps and free datablock bitmaps

 **Q10.** How does adding journalling to a file system avoid corruption in the presence of unexpected power failures.